Best Lightweight Hiking Shoes 2025

 The gusseted tongues feature strategic cutouts for added breathability and the breathable textile lining provides abrasion-free wear.

-The Hoka One Ones are slightly narrower than the Altras and they have a 4mm drop which most people seem to prefer.
-Most people report that they get around 500 miles out of these shoes when thru-hiking but
+The Hoka is slightly narrower than the Altras and they have a 5mm drop which most people seem to prefer.
+Most hikers will get around 500 miles out of the Hoka Speedgoat 6 shoes when thru-hiking.

-The Hoka One One Speedgoat 5 is great for day hikes, trail running, thru-hiking, or backpacking on nice trails and is one of the best light trail runners for thru-hiking.
+The Hoka Speedgoat 6 is great for day hikes, trail running, thru-hiking, or backpacking on nice trails and is one of the best light trail runners for thru-hiking.

 Compare Prices: